Home / Advanced Search

 CMES-Computer Modeling in Engineering & Sciences, Vol.136, No.1, pp. 767-785, 2023, DOI:10.32604/cmes.2023.025300

 Abstract Hardware impairments (HI) are always present in low-cost wireless devices.
 This paper investigates the outage behaviors of intelligent reflecting surface (IRS) assisted non-orthogonal multiple access (NOMA) networks by taking into account the impact of HI.
 Specifically, we derive the approximate and asymptotic expressions of the outage probability for the IRS-NOMA-HI networks.
 Based on the asymptotic results, the diversity orders under perfect self-interference cancellation and imperfect self-interference cancellation scenarios are obtained to evaluate the performance of the considered network.
 In addition, the system throughput of IRS-NOMA-HI is discussed in delay-limited mode.
-The obtained results are provided to verify the accuracy of… More >
+The obtained results are provided More >

 • Open Access